Asia is the only continent in the world where developed, emerging, and frontier markets are located all in one place.

 In the meantime, two papers were recently published addressing stablecoins and crypto-related exchange-traded funds, shedding some light on what that legislation will look like.

-While the goal of regulation is to deliver a high level of investor protection in digital assets, it is evident that whatever legislation is eventually introduced will place more limitations on the crypto industry in Hong Kong than in the past.
+While the goal of regulation is to deliver investor protection in digital assets, it’s clear that any legislation that’s eventually introduced will put more limits on trading crypto in Hong Kong than in the past.

 Buying Real Estate in Hong Kong